 Get UWP app samples

-The Universal Windows Platform (UWP) app samples are available through repositories on GitHub.
+The Universal Windows Platform (UWP) app samples are available in repositories on GitHub.
 See Samples for a searchable, categorized list, or you can browse the Microsoft/Windows-universal-samples repository.
 The Windows-universal-samples repository contains samples that demonstrate all of the UWP features and their API use patterns.

 Download the code

-The zip file will always have the latest samples.
-You don’t need a GitHub account to download it.
-When an SDK update is released or if you want to pick up any recent changes/additions, just check back for the latest zip file.
+The samples download .zip file always has the latest samples.
+You don’t need a GitHub account to download the file.
+When an SDK update is released or if you want to pick up any recent changes and additions, just download the latest zip file.

-To open, build, and run UWP samples, you must have Visual Studio 2015 or later and the Windows SDK to open, build, and run.
-You can get a free copy of Visual Studio Community with support for building UWP apps here.
+To open, build, and run UWP samples, you must have Visual Studio 2015 or later and the Windows SDK.
+You can get a free copy of Visual Studio Community.
+Visual Studio Community has support for building UWP apps.

-For the samples to work correctly, be sure to unzip the entire archive, and not just individual samples.
+For the samples to work correctly, be sure to unzip the entire archive and not individual samples.
 The samples all depend on the SharedContent folder in the archive.
 The UWP feature samples use Linked files in Visual Studio to reduce duplication of common files, including sample template files and image assets.
-These common files are stored in the SharedContent folder at the root of the repository, and are referred to in the project files using links.
+Common files are stored in the SharedContent folder at the root of the repository.
+Links are used in the project files to refer to common files.

-Before you unzip the archive, right-click it, select Properties > Unblock > Apply.
-Then, unzip the archive to a local folder on your machine.
+Before you unzip the archive, right-click the file, and then select Properties > Unblock > Apply.
+Then, unzip the archive in a local folder on your computer.

-Select the language you’d like to use, such as CS for C#, and you’ll see a Visual Studio solution file, which you can open in Visual Studio.
+Select the folder for the language you want to use.
+In the folder contents, you’ll see a Visual Studio solution (.sln) file that you can open in Visual Studio.
+For example, Altimeter.sln.

 Give feedback, ask questions, and report issues

-If you have problems or questions, just use the Issues tab on the repository to create a new issue and we’ll do what we can to help.
+If you have problems or questions, use the Issues tab in the repository to create a new issue.
+We’ll do what we can to help.